5 tips to beat hay fever

 After initial exposure, symptoms may progress to include:

-People who have asthma may be more sensitive to the effects of hay fever, and may need to increase the use of their inhalers.
-This is because histamine can cause smooth muscle, which surrounds the airways, to constrict and tighten, restricting a person's ability to breath.
+Individuals with asthma may be more susceptible to the effects of hay fever and may need to increase their use of inhalers.
+This is because histamine can cause the smooth muscle surrounding the airways to constrict and tighten, thereby restricting a person's ability to breathe.

 Hay fever symptoms typically occur from early Spring through early Autumn.
 Different trees, weeds and grasses release pollen at slightly different times every year.
 The pollen count is usually the highest on warmer, drier days.

-While there is currently no cure for hay fever, there are a number of treatments which can treat or prevent hay fever symptoms.
+While there is currently no cure for hay fever, several treatments are available to alleviate or prevent symptoms.
 Such treatments include nasal sprays, antihistamine tablets and, in more serious cases, immunotherapy, which involves regular injections administered by a healthcare professional.
 However, there are a number of simple things you can do to minimise your pollen exposure and prevent your symptoms from occurring.

 1. Stay indoors when the pollen count is high